AldenMB/AldenMB.github.io/content/Blog/two_bit_adc/two_bit_adc.md

 - Uses an odd number of components.
 Comparators are usually available in packages of two or four, and this uses three.

 - The output requires processing.
 We could take a digital output straight from the comparators, but then we would be using three wires to send two bits.
-We need additional logic chips to get the output to bring it down to two, which adds to the complexity.
-A repeatable unit of these on a board would necessarily process multiple signals and include several ICs.
+We need those some additional logic chips to bring it down to two, which adds to the complexity.
+A repeatable unit of these on a board would necessarily process multiple signals and include several ICs so as to make use of every available gate.

 # A creative solution